Artist

 Artist Bio

 Doris Kapner (b.
-1971, she/her) is a multidisciplinary artist working in ceramics and printmaking.
+1971, she/her) is a multidisciplinary artist, and arts leader working in ceramics and printmaking.
 The daughter of German immigrants and raised in New York, she earned a B.F.A. in Sculpture from Purchase College in 1994.

 Kapner’s varied professional background includes work in galleries, TIG welding, law enforcement, homemaking, visual merchandising, yoga instruction, and art education.
 These experiences across traditionally gendered roles inform her ongoing exploration of gender, labor, domesticity, and cultural inheritance.